mettamatt/tugboat-sandbox/readme.md

 ## To generate a Tugboat Preview

-All you need to do to generate Tugboat Preview is to create a [pull request](https://help.github.com/articles/using-pull-requests/).
+All you need to do to generate a Tugboat Preview is create a [pull request](https://help.github.com/articles/using-pull-requests/).

 ## Quick start guide